Christina5P/Mindful-Rise/README.md

 ![Screenshot of HTML Courses](img_readme/htmlvalidatorcourses.png)

-In this file, ther is an error of unclosed tag.
+In this file,I found an error of unclosed tag.
 This error is not from my written code, it comes from allauth field.html It´s not affecting the UX.